Kant’s Transcendental Arguments

 The challenge Kant issues is to explain why, under normal conditions, the ordering in question is universal and necessary.
 Part of the best explanation, he believes, is (a), that we must have a faculty for ordering the representations.
 Hume might agree with this conclusion, supposing a sufficiently thin conception of ‘faculty’.
 Yet he would deny (b), that this faculty does not consist solely of sensory items.
 Kant argues that the Humean proposal for a faculty that consists solely of sensory items, the faculty of association, cannot account for the truth of propositions such as (U-N), for the very paradigms of association, such as word association, and the association of topics in a conversation, do not exhibit the requisite universality and necessity.
 The alternative that can account for the truth of propositions such as (U-N) involves affirming (c), that the faculty in question must be one that employs the categories.

-In §§19–20, Kant contends that the vehicle that brings about synthesis is judgment, and that this vehicle employs certain forms of judgment, which are in turn intimately related to the twelve categories.
-By connecting synthesis to judgment, and the forms of judgment to the categories in this way, Kant aims to show that we must use the categories in the synthesis of experience.
+In §§19–20, Kant contends that the vehicle that brings about the synthesis at issue is judgment, and that this vehicle employs certain forms of judgment, which are in turn intimately related to the twelve categories.
+By connecting synthesis to judgment in this way, and the forms of judgment to the categories, Kant aims to show that we must employ the categories in the synthesis of our experience of objects.

 In §19, Kant argues that there must be a certain way in which each of my representations is unified in the subject, and he identifies this way with judgment: “I find that a judgment is nothing but the manner in which given cognitions are brought to the objective unity of apperception” (B141).
 Judgment, Kant proposes, is objectively rather than subjectively valid, and hence exhibits the type of universality and necessity that characterizes objective validity (B142).
 He then claims that without synthesis and judgment as its vehicle, an ordering of representations might reflect what appears to be the case, but it would not explain how we make distinctions between objective valid phenomena (i.e., objects) and the subjective states they induce.